MASTERSERIES

 VIVALDI: Concerto in E Minor, Il Favorito, RV 277

-VERACINI: Sonata in G Minor, No. 1, Op.
-1
+VERACINI: Sonata in G Minor, Op.
+1 No. 1

 TARTINI: Concerto in A Major, D 96